-Galatians 2: 21; "Setting Aside the Grace of God", Message # 13 in the series - "Christ Has Made Us Free", A Bible Study conducted on August 21st, 2013, at the church.
+Galatians 2: 21 - 3: 4; "Having Begun in the Spirit", Message # 13 in the series - "Christ Has Made Us Free", Delivered by Pastor Paul Rendall on September 13th, 2020, in the Afternoon Worship Service.

 The wording here in this last verse of the 2nd Chapter is really quite interesting.
 It says, "I do not set aside the grace of God..."
 Anyone who knows anything about the saving grace of Christ knows that that the reality of Christ's grace cannot ultimately be set aside by ourselves if we have truly come to know Christ.
 Christ has conquered in our sinful hearts, and He by His precious and powerful grace will triumph there, so that we will persevere in our faith and be brought to heaven and all the blessings of eternal life.
-God is faithful, and once He has begun a good work in the life of the one trusting in Jesus, that work will be brought to completion.
-(Philippians 1: 6) The grace of God cannot ultimately and finally be set aside by the true Christian.
-But Paul is not talking here, about God's perfect work of what He does in conveying grace to the heart of the true believer.
-Here in this verse; he is speaking of the way a person receives salvation, and how he grows in respect to that salvation.
+God is faithful, and so once He has begun a good work in the life of the one trusting in Jesus, that work will be brought to completion.
+(Philippians 1: 6) The grace of God cannot ultimately be set aside by the true Christian.
+But I want you to see that Paul is not talking here, about God's perfect work of what He does in conveying grace to the heart of the true believer.
+Here in this verse; he is speaking of the way a person receives salvation, and how they grow in respect to that salvation.
 He is speaking about the way that these Galatians viewed Christ's death.

 If Christ's death was sufficient for them, to save them, then why were they toying with this false doctrine of works-righteousness?
 Had Christ then, died in vain in relation to them?
 Were they really true Christians?
 Were they really experiencing all the blessings of grace which Christ died to purchase?
-These were good questions which Paul was asking them, and so I believe it would be good if we also could ask them of ourselves.
+These were good questions which Paul was asking them, and so I believe it will be good if we also can ask them of ourselves.
 Let us ask ourselves these 3 questions in the language of the text so that we will come to understand whether we are a true Christian and whether we are growing in respect to our salvation?
-1st of all - Do I believe that righteousness comes through the law? (verse 21) 2nd - Did I receive the Spirit by the works of the law or the hearing of faith?
-(Chapter 3, verses 1 and 2) And 3rd - Having begun in the Spirit, am I being made perfect in the flesh?
-(Chapter 3, verses 3 and 4) The answer for the true Christian to all of these questions I hope will be more than evident as we think together about these things.
+The answer to all of these questions will be more than evident as we think about these things together.